top of page

 Cost/stipend: No cost.
 Travel expenses are covered.
 Need-based stipends may also be given to students.

-Eligibility: High school juniors and seniors who are at least 16 years old at the start of the program can apply.
+Eligibility: High school juniors and seniors at least 16 years old at the start of the program.

 Application deadline: Applications typically close in January.

 The Rockefeller University’s Summer Science Research Program (SSRP) is a biomedical research opportunity for high schoolers.
 The cohort is typically 32 students who are divided into research teams, each mentored by a scientist.
-As a part of your team, you will work on a distinct biomedical research topic, mirror the structure of a laboratory, learn laboratory techniques, and analyze the collected data during the program.
-You will also have access to elective scientific courses, guest lectures, and social events.
+As a part of your team, you will work on a biomedical research topic, mirror the structure of a laboratory, learn laboratory techniques, and analyze the data collected during the program.
+You can also access elective scientific courses, guest lectures, and social events.
 At the end of the program, all teams will present their research findings.
-Overall, you will spend 35 hours on SSRP activities.
+To learn more about this program, check out our complete guide here.

 Location: Stony Brook University campus, Stony Brook, NY

-Cost/Stipend: No tuition fees, but participants who want to stay on campus will have to pay $2781.50, which covers accommodation and meals.
-A stipend may be offered at the end of the program but the amount isn’t specified.
+Cost/Stipend: No tuition, but participants who want to stay on campus will have to pay $2781.50, which covers accommodation and meals.
+A stipend may be offered at the end of the program, but the amount isn’t specified.

 Eligibility: High school juniors who are at least 16 years old can apply.